Recognizing Master Paintings:

 That is because painters only have one shot at getting the proportion and placement of the strokes accurate if they want the brushstrokes to be loose and yet read correctly.

 In my painting, I used the grays of the sky, wet pavement, and distant buildings to establish a contrast with the beautiful, highly colored umbrellas

-Note: You can learn more about brush strokes techniques and creating visual music and poetry in workshops *,* & * of the Virtual Art Academy Apprentice Program
+Note: You can learn more about brush strokes techniques and creating Visual Music & Poetry™ in the Virtual Art Academy Apprentice Program.

 Have a Question?

 Contact Us or use the Search articles to see FAQs.